flyntwp/flynt-docs/content/guide/components/view-templates.md

     weight: 31
 ---

-The "View Template" can be seen as the "V" in any MVC ("Model-View-Controller") framework.
+The "View Template" can be seen as the "V" in any MVC (["Model-View-Controller"](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) framework.
 In Flynt, view templates are written in the templating engine [Twig](http://twig.sensiolabs.org/), and support everything provided additionally by the WordPress plugin [Timber](http://timber.github.io/timber/).

+In many standard WordPress themes, logic is often included directly into page templates.
+With Flynt, a view template must not include such logic.
+It is only for the presentation of data.

 By default, the template file for a component must be named `index.twig`, and must reside inside the component's own directory.
-Flynt will take this template and output it into HTML in the corresponding location in the `dist` folder.
+Flynt will take this template and output it into HTML in the same location in the `dist` folder of the theme.

 ```
 ├── flynt-starter-theme